rsksmart/devportal-1.0/tutorials/tokens/create-a-token.md

 # Truffle Console connect to RSK local network

-Truffle has your own console to run commands.
+> You can use the Truffle console to run commands.

 ## Verify the connection

-Let’s open a Truffle console to check our connection.
+Open a Truffle console to verify the connection.

 At terminal, inside the folder token, run this command: